triton-inference-server/pytriton/examples/nemo_megatron_gpt_multinode/README.md

    should be accessible outside of container.

-### Run server on multiple nodes with multiple GPUs
+## Slurm example of running server on multiple nodes with multiple GPUs

 This example supports also scenario where model inference is performed in a multiple nodes, multiple gpus scenario.
 For that we can use [Slurm](https://slurm.schedmd.com/) cluster management system.